atomist/sdm/README.md

 SDM projects are Atomist automation clients, written in [TypeScript](https://www.typescriptlang.org) or JavaScript.
 See [run an automation client](https://github.com/atomist/welcome/blob/master/runClient.md) for instructions on how to set up your environment and run it under Node.js.

 See [set up](./docs/Setup.md) for additional prerequisites depending on the projects you're building.

-> Atomist is about developing your development experience by using your coding skills.
-Change the code, restart, and see your new automations and changed behavior across all your projects, within seconds.
+See the [sample-sdm project](https://github.com/atomist/sample-sdm) project for instructions on how to run an SDM instance.

 ## Concepts
 Atomist is a flexible system, enabling you to build your own automations or use those provided by Atomist or third parties.

-This framework is based on the goals of a typical delivery flow, but is flexible and extensible.
+This framework is based around the goals of a typical delivery flow (such as code analysis, build and deploy) but is flexible and extensible.

 An Atomist SDM can automate important tasks and improve your delivery flow.
 Specifically:

-- How Atomist **command handlers** can be used to create services the right way every time, and help keep them up to date
+- Atomist **command handlers** can be used to create services the right way every time, and help keep them up to date
-- How Atomist **event handlers** can drive and improve a custom delivery experience, from commit through to deployment and testing
+- Atomist **event handlers** can drive and improve a custom delivery experience, from commit through to deployment and testing

-It demonstrates Atomist as the *API for software*, exposing
+This project demonstrates Atomist as the *API for software*, exposing

 - *What we know*: The Atomist cortex, accessible through GraphQL queries and subscription joins
 - *What just happened*: An event, triggered by a GraphQL subscription, which is contextualized with the existing knowledge